WulfeCodes/Locomotion4EMGProsthetics/README.md

 Kinetic Normalization: Emailed: Embry:(Claimed Nmm/kg), Macaluso:(No Units Given), K2Muse:(outliers)

-Grimmer has short Gaits as a result of segmentation of Heel Strike to Heel Strike, need to re-evaluate
+Grimmer has short Gaits as a result of segmentation of Heel Strike to Heel Strike, (will likely keep continous for Mk2)

 ## Project Motivation